 If you’re having issues measuring rounded objects accurately, such as the bottom sides of pipes, turn on Edge Snapping.
 Go to Navisworks Options Editor and under Interface>Snapping, Make sure “Snap to Edge” is enabled.
-This will allow you to snap your measurement tool to edges of vectors, which is conveniently usually located on the bottom and topmost sides of cylinder shaped objects.
+This will allow you to snap your measurement tool to the edges of vectors, which is conveniently usually located on the bottom and topmost sides of cylinder-shaped objects.

 If you’re working on doing quick iterations of Navisworks models from AutoCAD or Revit, and have to continually unload your appended models in order to export the models from your modeling program, there is a convenient workaround to this.
 Under Options Editor>Model>Performance, make sure “Close NWC/NWD Files on Load” is checked.
 Now you can overwrite NWC files without unloading them in your NWF file.
 After overwriting these files, simply click refresh in Navisworks’ Home tab and a newer version of the model will replace the older version you were previously viewing.

 Know your shortcuts for the measuring tool.
 With The measure tool active, press CTRL+SHIFT+Z to snap to the Z axis, CTRL+SHIFT+Y to snap to the Y Axis, and CTRL+SHIFT+X to snap to the X Axis.

 Similarly, learn to quickly switch to the selection tool by pressing CTRL+1.

 5. Select Box Tool

 Select multiple objects quickly by using the select box tool instead of the selection tool.
 Holding SHIFT while using the select box tool will select all objects that touch the box you made, not just the ones fully surrounded by the selection box.
 Additionally, hold CTRL+SHIFT and you can multi-select groups of objects.